moorepants/eme185/content/pages/resources.rst

 Project Storage
 ===============

-We have a small space that is available for temporary storage of your project while you are working on it during the spring quarter.
-You can get access to this room, Bainer 1071A, by asking your TA for the keypad entry code.
+We have a space that is available for temporary storage of your project while you are working on it during the spring quarter.
+You can get access to this room, Bainer 1231, by asking your TA for the keypad entry code.
 The following list shows the rules for the use of the space.
 Any abuse of these will cause all teams to lose access to the space.
+The EFL staff are monitoring and managing the space, so check in with them with any questions on the use of the space.

-- You should only request the key if you actually need storage space.
+- You should only request the key if you actually need space.
 - Do not share the keypad entry key code.
 If you do, then you jeopardize the security people's projects.
-- Do not work or hangout in the space.
-It is only for storage.
-- Group your items into as few boxes as possible.
+- Group your items into as few labeled boxes/shelves/tables as possible.
 - Label all boxes and any freestanding items with a contact name and phone number.
 - Keep the space tidy.
-In particular, there should be no tripping hazards in the center walkway.
+In particular, there should be no tripping hazards.
 - No chemicals, paint, glue, or any things that require SDS.
+- All work with dangerous tools should happen in the EFL.
+- Do not go upstairs or disturb the office space up there.
+- The MAE groups can use the room closest to the hallway.
+The room closest to the Bainer courtyard is for the BME groups.
+- Share the tables and space with your fellow classmates.
+- Make sure the doors to the hallway and courtyard are always left locked and closed.
+- Do not touch any equipment in the room that doesn't belong to you.
-- All items must be removed from the room by Friday, June 10th or you risk an incomplete grade.
+- All items must be removed from the room by Friday, June 16th or you risk an incomplete grade.
 - The keypad entry code will be changed at the end of quarter.